b-ryan/b-ryan.github.io/content/manipulating-vim-registers.md

     const HOUR = 6;
     const SECOND = 7;

-I needed to write a switch statement handling all of these cases.
+I needed to write a switch with cases for each of these constants.
 The desired outcome was:

     const YEAR: